 Eye after enduring

-Long period of working with electronic devices increase the burden on our eyes are will result in eye fatigue and hamper on individual productivity
+Long periods of working with electronic devices increases the burden on our eyes, causing eye fatigue and reduced productivity